dreamteam-gg/web3-zeus-provider/readme.md

 + Connects to multiple RPC APIs and switches between them when some are unavailable.
 + Allows to specify private keys for signing transactions.

-Primarily made for server-side usage (as it depends on [heavy library](https://github.com/MetaMask/provider-engine)).
+Primarily made for server-side usage (as it depends on [a heavy library...](https://github.com/MetaMask/provider-engine)).

 Installation
 ------------